Nthabi9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that lists all local variables and environment
+A script that creates a new local variable